laq/laq.github.io/frases.md

 ## Unsorted

+* Be ashamed to die without earning a victory for humanity
+	> _Neil de Grass Tyson_

 * Fish avoid streams with clear water; a man too judicious amases no followers.
 	> _Hagakure (Foot note, Original passage in Kung Tzu Chia Yu.)_